strawlab/strawlab-ansible-roles/README.md

     source ~/ros/freemovr-engine-noetic/devel/setup.bash

-NOTE: You have to initiate your ROS environment with the above command every time you open a new terminal window otherwise you will get an error when trying to start Flydra or FreemoVR.
+NOTE: You have to initiate your ROS environment with the above command every time you open a new terminal window otherwise you will get an error when trying to start FreemoVR.
+You can automate this by placing the following in your `$HOME/.bashrc` file:

+    if [ -f $HOME/ros/freemovr-engine-noetic/devel/setup.bash ]; then
+        source $HOME/ros/freemovr-engine-noetic/devel/setup.bash
+    fi

-After this, you can run Flydra and FreemoVR commands such as
+After this, you can run FreemoVR commands such as

     roslaunch freemovr_engine demo_display_server.launch